NicholasBly/OpenWebUI-Automation/README.md

 - Automatic deployment of Open WebUI container
 - Intelligent Docker status monitoring
 - Shutdown of all components when Docker closes
-- Integration with limit-nvpstate along with config.json editing (optional, for my machine only)
 - WSL shutdown automation
 - Process monitoring and management